UPDATE: Lt. Col. Michael Black was found not guilty of all three specifications on June 13.

-A lieutenant colonel with the 919th Special Operations Group at Duke Field, Florida, has been accused of raping a senior airman while deployed to Uganda and will face a court-martial in May.
+A lieutenant colonel with the 919th Special Operations Group at Duke Field, Florida, has been accused of sexually assaulting a senior airman while deployed to Uganda and will face a court-martial in May.

 Lt.
 Col. Michael B. Black, a C-145A instructor pilot and combat aviation adviser with the Air Force Reserve, has been charged with three specifications of violating Article 120 of the Uniform Code of Military Justice, which forbids sexual assault.